Step by Step: How to Decorate a Christmas Tree With Ribbon

 Step 7- Special Ornaments

 Save the best for last!
-The final step in decorating your tree is to add on any ornaments that spark those Chritmas feels and give visula interest to the tree.
+The final step in decorating your tree is to add any ornaments that spark those Christmas feels and give visual interest to the tree.
 Sentimental pieces, expensive glass bulbs, ornaments you may only have a few of, the ones that make you go awwww when you open the box each year.
+Add in these Christmas decorations throughout the entire tree.

+- Add Filler Ribbons: If you have extra ribbon, cut small pieces to fill in gaps or accentuate areas of the tree.
+This can enhance the overall design without overwhelming the look.
 You can use these techniques on any type of Christmas tree, real or artificial.
 See how to decorate a 12′ real Christmas tree using these steps.
 Additionally, you can see how I applied these designer tree decorating tips to a real and artificial tree in this post.

 Still, looking for more Christmas tree decorating ideas?
-Check out The DIY Mommy’s step by step process where she shows her tree decorating techniques as well.
+Check out The DIY Mommy’s step by step process where she shows her tree-decorating techniques as well.

 Do you have any tips on how to decorate a Christmas tree with ribbon?
-Let me know in a comment below!
+Let me know in a comment below.

 Thank you for your excellent tips.
 The video really helps however I can’t hear your instructions—but the music is SUPER loud when you are applying the ornaments.